 6. Pricing Guidelines

-Any investment made by an Indian entity in foreign entity by way of transfer or acquisition of equity shares shall be subject to price arrived at arm’s length basis.
+Any investment made by an Indian entity in a foreign entity by way of transfer or acquisition of equity shares shall be subject to price arrived at an arm’s length basis.

 8. Delay in reporting